Skip to main content

 Today, the renovated structure not only houses the Eufaula Barbour County Chamber of Commerce but also functions as the Eufaula Welcome Center and hosts a historic interpretive center overseen by the Eufaula Barbour County Historic Foundation.

-Named after the late James S. Clark, who served as Eufaula's mayor from 1976 to 1978 and held four consecutive terms in the Alabama Senate from 1959 to 1975, the building stands as a testament to its historical significance.
+Named after the late James S. Clark, who served as Eufaula's mayor from 1976 to 1978 and held four consecutive terms in the Alabama Senate from 1959 to 1975, the building is a testament to its historical significance.
 Clark's political career extended to the Alabama House of Representatives in 1983, where he was reelected for three additional terms.
 His remarkable service also included being elected Speaker of the House in 1987, 1991, and an unprecedented third term in 1995.

 The Eufaula Barbour County Historic Foundation plays a crucial role in preserving the county's rich history.
 Funding interpretive panels that narrate the county's stories, the foundation has also been enriched by the generous donation of A.S.
 Williams III's "Eufaula Collection" from the Eufaula Athenaeum estate.
 This collection, along with five display cases and an extensive array of Eufaula and Barbour County artifacts, is showcased in the interpretive center.
 A reference library containing printed materials is also available for visitors, contributing to the vibrant storytelling of our community's history.